gabeklein/entangled-io/README.md

 { sayHi: (name?: string) => Promise<string> }
 ```

-Notice this mirrors the actual exported `Interface` defined by you.
+> Notice this mirrors the actual `Interface` exported by you.

 When called, the runtime goes to work to bundle and send your arguments (if there are any) to a route expected to match your function.

-If all goes well, your Express backend receives the request, to reformat and `apply` to that function. <br/>
+If all goes well, your Express backend receives the request, to reformat and apply to that function. <br/>
-Much the same occures for the response, and *voila* the client's promise resolves the returned value!
+Much the same occures for the response, and *voila* the client's promise resolves the actual returned value!

 And all of your glue-code: `⤵`<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;